kanchiworld/kanchan/README.md

 What is Kanchan?
 -------------
-Kanchan is digital currency created as a gift to Kanchan, AKA Kanchi, AKA stuti by her dad Gautam Tripathi.
+Kanchan is digital currency created as a gift to Kanchan, AKA Kanchi, AKA Stuti by her dad Gautam Tripathi.
 Kanchan also means "gold" in Sanskrit, a fitting name for a digital asset that will eventually replace physical gold as a store of value.
 Kanchan enables instant, private payments to anyone, anywhere in the world.
 Kanchan uses peer-to-peer technology